seancorfield/om-sente/README.md

-# Om / Sente / SVG (D3) Example
+# Om / Sente / SVG Example

-This is intended as a simple proof of concept showing [Om](https://github.com/swannodette/om) and [Sente](https://github.com/ptaoussanis/sente) playing nice together with some animated SVG-based graphs (and the start of pulling in D3)..
+This is intended as a simple proof of concept showing [Om](https://github.com/swannodette/om) and [Sente](https://github.com/ptaoussanis/sente) playing nice together with some animated SVG-based graphs.

 I don't claim any best practices for either and would welcome feedback!